fahimbhuiyan/tip-calculator/README.md

 # tip calculator
-program will take total amount, put in a percentage and then split amongst individuals
+JavaScript program will take total amount, put in a percentage and then split amongst individuals

 In action